Erbil, Kurdistan, Northern Iraq

-Comprising 14,000 square metres, the museum is planned to sit at the base of the city’s ancient Citadel and will feature exhibition spaces, a lecture theatre, state-of-the-art multimedia educational resources, an extensive digital archive of Kurdish historical assets, as well as a community centre and landscaped outdoor spaces for public use.
+With a 14,000m2 museum at its heart, the building, at the base of the city’s ancient Citadel, will feature exhibition spaces and a lecture theatre as well as a community centre and landscaped public spaces.